 Then you need to give it a good descaling periodically to remove the calcium deposits.
-But don’t buy a solution, make your own!
+But don’t buy a solution, make your own homemade coffee descaler

-There are many solutions to descale a coffee machine – most of them are too expensive or contain dangerous chemicals like sodium hydroxide and sodium hypochlorite.
+There are many descaling agent for coffee machine– most of them are too expensive or contain dangerous chemicals like sodium hydroxide and sodium hypochlorite.

-We'll show you how to make your descaling solution affordable and safe for use with coffee machines.
+We'll show you how to make your homemade descaling solution that is affordable and safe for use with coffee machines.

-Follow this article for valuable tips on how to make your descaling solution.
+Follow this article for valuable tips on how to make your keurig descaling solution diy.
 This homemade formula includes the natural ingredients calcium hydroxide, citric acid, and baking soda.

 In this Article

 - Homemade coffee descaler- What Does It Mean To Descale A Coffee Maker?

 - How To Naturally Descale My Coffee Maker

 - how to clean a coffee maker with citric acid: